-Note that generators of other objective collapse models will also generically yield a master equation of the form in Eq.~\eqref{Eq:masterSUI}.
-Together, the combined effect of $\Lambda_R$ and $\Lambda_\chi$ describe competing, hybrid thermalization-reduction dynamics with long time steady, equilibrium distributions denoted by $\hat{\rho}_\infty$.
+Note that generators of other objective collapse models will also generically yield a master equation of the form in Eq.~\eqref{Eq:masterSUI}, with differing collapse operators.
+Together, the combined effect of $\Lambda_R$ and $\Lambda_\chi$ describe competing, thermalization-collapse dynamics with long-time steady, equilibrium distributions denoted by $\hat{\rho}_\infty$.
 They are obtained by the steady state condition in each setting and is given by $i \left[ \hat{H} \,,\, \hat{\rho}_\infty \right] = \mathcal{J}\,\mathcal{N}'\,\,\Lambda_R (\,\hat{\rho}_\infty)+ \alpha\,\mathcal{N}\,\,\Lambda_\chi (\,\hat{\rho}_\infty )$.
-The $\hat{\rho}_\infty$ interpolates between the diagonal Born distribution, $\hat{\rho}_\mathrm{B}$, and the microcanonical distribution, $\hat{\chi}$, allowing an unified description of quantum state reduction, spontaneous symmetry breaking and quantum thermalization, for isolated macroscopic quantum systems.
-Since the microcanonical distribution was identified by Maxwell, Boltzmann and Gibbs in their respective works~\cite{Sklar1993Physics,Stanf_Enc_phil24}, we term the $\hat{\rho}_\infty$ as a hybrid Born-Maxwell-Boltzmann-Gibbs-microcanonical distribution.
+While using the SUV model as the collapse mechanism, the $\hat{\rho}_\infty$ integrates the diagonal Born distribution, $\hat{\rho}_\mathrm{B}$, and the microcanonical distribution, $\hat{\chi}$, allowing an unified description of quantum state reduction, spontaneous symmetry breaking and quantum thermalization, for isolated macroscopic quantum systems.
+Since the microcanonical distribution was identified by Maxwell, Boltzmann and Gibbs in their respective works~\cite{Sklar1993Physics,Stanf_Enc_phil24}, one may term the $\hat{\rho}_\infty$ as a hybrid Born-Maxwell-Boltzmann-Gibbs-microcanonical distribution.
 Such hybrid steady state distributions are also be obtained while utilizing generators of other objective collapse models.
 Further analysis of these steady states towards understanding quantum-to classical transitions in particular settings is left for future investigations.